Distance: 15.5 km

 Elevation gain: 760 m View map Download GPS track

 Last winter on an ascent of Mount Dyson in Sheep River Provincial Park I noticed a long, partially open and mostly level ridge to the east.
 Back home I couldn't find any report of anyone having hiked it, but it looked dead easy and the long walk along its crest seemed like it could make for a very nice hike and I made a point of heading back to hike it some day.
 That day turned out to be today and so we set off to do a bit of exploring.
-[Update: After posting this report a few other hikers followed our track and have pointed out that the ridge is officially named Channel Ridge].

 After crossing the Sheep River below the Sandy McNab day use area we picked up the hard-packed trail heading towards Wolf Creek, arriving at a large meadow about 30 minutes later.
 We followed the main trail along the left side of the meadow until it turned towards Mount Dyson, then picked up another trail that seemed to be following Wolf Creek.
 When it didn't descend to the creek where I wanted it to we simply made our own way down to the creek, crossed it, and started forging our own route up the ridge.
 The open and varied forest made travel easy and we were soon standing on the north end of the ridge among aspen trees and grass.